Rachdi-imen/saucedemo-playwright/README.md

  SauceDemo – Playwright E2E Automation
-Présentation
+📌 Overview

-Ce projet est une suite de tests automatisés End-to-End (E2E) développée avec Playwright et TypeScript pour l’application SauceDemo.
+This project is an End-to-End (E2E) test automation framework built with Playwright and TypeScript for the SauceDemo application.

-Il a pour objectif de démontrer :
+It demonstrates:

-une automatisation UI propre, maintenable et scalable
+clean and maintainable UI automation

-l’utilisation du Page Object Model (POM)
+Page Object Model (POM)

-une intégration CI avec GitHub Actions
+CI automation with GitHub Actions

-l’application de bonnes pratiques professionnelles (sécurité, structure, lisibilité, qualité du code)
+code quality analysis with SonarQube

- Stack technique
+🛠 Tech Stack

 Playwright